 1. Body Language

-I can absolutely tell you that when I am actively transitioning my students in from lunch break or after a somewhat disregulated activity like music, I stand tall, pause, look around the classroom, and draw attention to myself just using presence.
+When I am transitioning my students in from lunch break or after a somewhat dysregulated activity like music, I stand tall, pause, look around the classroom, and draw attention to myself just using presence.

 2. Tone of Voice